 With careful ID, flowers can add some color & flavor to your palate!
 These attractive blooms do not have to take a backseat when it comes to fun & delicious dishes.
 In fact, traditionally, flowers have been used in many cuisines worldwide dating back as far as the Victorian era.

-Many edible flowers will grow happily from seed, not only in your garden, but also in containers.
-Before planting, make sure to check with you local Poison Control Center to ensure that the variety that you have chosen is non-toxic.
+Many edible flowers will grow happily from seed, not only in your garden but also in containers.
+Before planting, make sure to check with your local Poison Control Center to ensure that the variety that you have chosen is non-toxic.
 Consult your local garden center for suggestions on soil enrichment and plant foods that are specific to growing food that you plan to consume.
 Your very own compost pile would be an excellent source of soil amendments for your edible flowers!
 Make sure to give your flowers plenty of water and if pests are a problem, ladybugs are a great/safe solution to your insect woes.
 As your seeds begin to germinate, don’t forget to enjoy the beauty of the edible garden that you have created!

 When harvesting your flowers, removing the pistil and stamen is highly recommended due to the fact that pollen can change the flavor of the flower and may cause allergic reactions.
-Flowers should be picked at their peak to ensure maximum flavor and preferably in the coolest part of the day after morning dew has evaporated.
-Many short-stem varieties will need to be used within hours of harvest, but can be stored in between damp paper towels in your refrigerator in the meantime.
+Flowers should be picked at their peak to ensure maximum flavor and preferably in the coolest part of the day after the morning dew has evaporated.
+Many short-stem varieties will need to be used within hours of harvest but can be stored in between damp paper towels in your refrigerator in the meantime.
 Long-stem varieties can be placed in water to extend their freshness and stored in the refrigerator as well.

 Be sure to invite friends and family to be a part of your creative and fun floral recipes!

 Here are some guidelines for choosing edible flowers: